Samsung BlackJack II

-The Samsung BlackJack II, or Samsung SGH-i617, is a smartphone available through AT&T in the United States.
+The Samsung BlackJack II, or Samsung SGH-i617, is a smartphone that was available through AT&T in the United States.
 It is the successor to the Samsung BlackJack.
 Canadian version, SGH-i616 is marketed as "Samsung Jack" by Rogers and Fido.
 The phone has since been succeeded by the Samsung Epix.

 The phone comes in black, burgundy, blue, & pink.